edgar-treischl/CopyCat/README.md

 #> [1] "🐈 You are ready to paste!"
 ```

-If the code is based on implemented data – as all example in provided
+Since the code is based on implemented data – as all examples listed in
-data – you can see how it works just by pasting it into your console.
+CopyCat – you can see how it works just by pasting it into your console.

 ``` r
 relig_income %>%